cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 # Phase 2+ considerations that should influence architecture
 Treating resource management as only a capacity issue is short sighted

     - External storage consumes network bandwidth - even if slave has a dedicated storage network, bandwidth is a finite resource
     - External storage has an finite IOPS per pool

 If Mesos really intends to claim to *manage* external persistent storage, taking on bandwidth and IOPs is mandatory, though it might be deferred to a later release.

 ---

 ## To be discussed: Could limiting mounts per slave be a "poor man's" replacement for limiting bandwidth and IOPs?
-- instead of managing bandwidth and IOPs, we could mange connections (mounts) per slave
+- Instead of managing bandwidth and IOPs, we could mange connections (mounts) per slave
-- or should be do this *in addition to* storage bandwidth and IOPs
+- OR should be do this *in addition to* storage bandwidth and IOPs

 ---

 ## Storage bandwidth as a managed resource
-- bandwidth is associated with a specific slave, so this is *not* tied to a persistent storage volume reservation
+Bandwidth is associated with a specific slave, so this is *not* tied to a persistent storage volume reservation

-Thus slaves should advertise storage bandwidth, and task dispatch should consume it
+thus slaves should advertise storage bandwidth, and task dispatch should consume it

 Units?
-If goal is to simply achieve balanced task distribution (i.e. not all external storage using tasks crowd onto the same slave) arbitrary units would be OK
+If goal is to simply achieve balanced task distribution (i.e. avoid placements that crowd external storage using tasks onto the same slave), arbitrary units would be OK

 ---